itmightbexodak/terrorist-cutter/README.md

 ### Information

 You can download it from modrinth!
-(Or build it yourself with Mcreator.
+(Or please build it yourself with Mcreator.
 I only use Mcreator when working with Gradle.)

 ![abailableonmodrinth](https://cdn.modrinth.com/data/cached_images/0162363e690314eb0d50173a3ceaa92b7cb1ea09.png)